Electoral district of Seven Hills

-Seven Hills is an electoral district of the Legislative Assembly in the Australian state of New South Wales.
+Seven Hills was an electoral district of the Legislative Assembly in the Australian state of New South Wales.
 It is represented by Mark Taylor of the Liberal Party.

 It includes the suburbs of Constitution Hill, Northmead, Old Toongabbie and Winston Hills and parts of Seven Hills, Baulkham Hills, Blacktown, Kings Langley, Glenwood, Lalor Park, Pendle Hill, Prospect, Toongabbie, Wentworthville and Westmead.

 History

 Seven Hills was established for the first time in 1981 but it was abolished in 1991.
 It was recreated from 2015 as a result of the 2013 redistribution.
 It is named after and including the Sydney suburb of Seven Hills.